clarsbyte/robot-center-estimation/README.md

 ## Pitfalls, problems, and things to watch out for

 - You will probably see exceptions like this.
-While a few of them here and there, espicially on startup.
+While a few of them here and there, especially on startup is fine.
 If your node is persistently outputting a steady stream of these exceptions something might be wrong.
 (I printed when an exception is hit for this demo you may handle it differently)
 ![image](.md/exception_extrapolate_future.png)